 Палац Потоцьких – Potocki Palace

 Nearly 150 years ago, Палац Потоцьких was one of the central places of Lviv cultural life.
-Count Potocki has built it for hosting huge balls here.
+Count Potocki built it for hosting huge balls.
 Now it is an art gallery.
-You can look at the beautiful pictures of Ukrainian, Polish, Austrian, and other European painters here.
+You can admire beautiful pictures of Ukrainian, Polish, Austrian, and other European painters here.
 Most of them were created in the 18th and 19th centuries.

 Where: вулиця Коперника, 15 (Kopernyka street, 15)